 Once the analyst understands the company, its size, and its profit model, it is time to understand where the target company stands in the market.
 One must recognize the industry, the sector, and the segment that the target company operates in.
 Also, the analyst must compare the target company’s data with its peer/ competitor data to understand if it is doing better or worse than its competitors.

 Management and Ownership

-The previous three steps show how the target company from outside, now it’s time to take look inside.
+The previous three steps show how the target company is from the outside.
+Now it’s time to take a look inside.
 The most important part of any company is its ownership and management.
 The ownership or the owners make sure that the company is financially sound and doesn’t over-leverage.
-On the other side, the management makes sure that the company is working smoothly, efficiently and its internal culture is that of harmony.
+On the other side, the management makes sure that the company is working smoothly and efficiently and its internal culture is that of harmony.
 A company that doesn’t have good owners and management staff eventually makes mistakes and fails.

 Analysis of Financial Statements

-One cannot stress enough about the importance of analyzing the financial statements of the company.
+One cannot stress enough about the importance of analyzing the company’s financial statements.
 A thorough examination of the target company’s financial statements can expose so many important information.
-One can find fairly simple facts such as the company’s cash flow and cash conversion cycle, how leveraged the company is, how efficient it is, etc. However, the analyst also find eye-opening information such as – has the company set us sister concerns just to deleverage itself?
+One can find fairly simple facts such as the company’s cash flow and cash conversion cycle, how leveraged the company is, how efficient it is, etc. However, the analyst also finds eye-opening information such as – has the company set us sister concerns to deleverage itself?
 Is the majority sale of the company from one customer or multiple customers?
 Etc.

 These answers can reveal a lot about the company and can raise questions for further investigation.